SETI/rms-website/deploy/README.md

 _Note:_ If this is your first time, see **Initial Setup** below.

-After you have reviewed/tested your changes locally and then pushed your changes to the github repo:
+After you have reviewed/tested your changes locally and then pushed your changes to the github remote:

 1. Deploy to admin: